mschen21/is-website-main/content/homepage/about.md

 featuredImage: 'homepage/Steven-Ivana.webp'
 ---

-Ivana & Steven are a husband & wife photography duo in Chicago focused on natural light, candid moments, and letting love shine.
+A husband and wife photography duo in Chicago focused on natural light, candid moments, and letting love shine.
 We create clean, joyful, and vibrant images for you to cherish for a lifetime.